Horace Traubel: Career

 Traubel began to write himself in the late 1880s, specializing in literary criticism and poetry.
 In 1890 Traubel founded a literary journal, The Conservator, a monthly publication which he continued until the time of his death nearly three decades later.
 While the publication never attained a mass readership, it was well regarded for its quality and spirit by literary aficionados of the day.
 Traubel signed most his later work in the journal "T.", previously "H. T." and "H. L. T."

 During the years 1903 to 1907 Traubel was associated with another literary magazine, The Artsman, which he edited along with William Lightfoot Price and Hawley McLanahan.
 The Artsman was associated with the Rose Valley Association, part of the international Arts and Crafts movement of the day.

 Traubel was a dedicated socialist and was among the founders of The Worker, a socialist weekly newspaper in New York City which was later transformed into the Socialist daily New York Call.
 Traubel was the author of many unsigned editorials in early issues of that paper and contributed a daily essay, often dealing with a spiritual topic.
 Many of Traubel's essays from The Worker were eventually collected into hard covers as a book entitled Chants Communal.
 Traubel was a regular correspondent of a number of leading political radicals of his day, including Socialist Party leader Eugene V. Debs, anarchist Emma Goldman, Helen Keller, and California novelist Upton Sinclair.

 A close personal friend and literary heir of Walt Whitman, Traubel was a key figure in memorializing the great American poet.
 During his own life Traubel managed to see into print three volumes on Whitman's life and philosophy during his final years.
-Six additional volumes of Traubel's Walt Whitman in Camden were published posthumously, bringing the total to nine volumes.
+Six additional volumes of Traubel's With Walt Whitman in Camden were published posthumously, bringing the total to nine volumes.